Outpatient Services

 • Clinical laboratory and blood banking services

-• Radiology services, including ultrasound, computerized axial tomography (CAT scan), magnetic resonance imaging (MRI), mammography
+• Radiology services, including ultrasound, computerized axial tomography (CAT scan), magnetic resonance imaging (MRI) mammography

 • Special procedures